NorthernMagic/Ptera-Web-Guides/Windows Quickstart Web.md

 These mods especially give a boost to those on 'Low-End' hardware.

 ## (OPTIONAL) INSTALLING FERIUM
 Ferium is a simple and easy to use command line based tool to manage mods for Minecraft.
 Namely, keeping them up to date instantly.
+If you have a similar tool, feel free to ignore this section.

 #### INSTALLING SCOOP AND FERIUM FOR WINDOWS
 7a) Open a Windows Powershell (v5.1+) window.
 And run `Set-ExecutionPolicy RemoteSigned -Scope CurrentUser`.
 This is to make Windows run a remote script for the first time.
+Feel free to copy and paste the commands in.

-7b) Then run `irm get.scoop.sh | iex` to download and install scoop.
+7b) Then run `irm get.scoop.sh | iex` to download and install Scoop.

 7c) Run `scoop bucket add games` to create a games bucket for ferium.
 It may bring up a prompt to install git and a command to do so.
 Enter the git install command and try the games bucket command again.

 7d) Then run `scoop install ferium` to install ferium on your device.
 Ferium is now installed!

 #### CONFIGURING FERIUM

+7e) Create a new profile by running `ferium profile create` in the powershell terminal.

+7f) Configure as follow
+*  >Would you like to specify a custom mods directory? (n)
+*  >What should this profile be called? `1.19-1.20 Minecraft Mods`
+*  >1.19.3
+*(Use arrow keys to choose if not highlighted in blue, then press enter)*
+ * >Which mod loader do you use?
+Fabric
+*(Use arrow keys to choose if not highlighted in blue, then press enter)*

+⚠️ To find a project id on Modrinth, scroll down on the left-hand sidebar containing the featured versions and technical info.
+Scroll until you find  `project id` below the technical info.
+Clicking on the id will copy and paste it to your clipboard, for easy copying into the terminal.

+7g) Add mods using `ferium add <project id>`.
+For example, if you wanted to add Sodium to your mods profile, do `ferium add AANobbMI`.

+⬇️If you are following the mods listed on this guide, here are the ids.

+Fabric API - `gvQqBUqZ`
+Sodium - `AANobbMI`
+Lithium - `gvQqBUqZ`
+Phosphor - `hEOCdOgW`
+Iris Shaders - `YL57xq9U`
+FerriteCore - `uXXizFIs`
+LazyDFU - `hvFnDODi`

+7h) Once finished adding the project ids into Ferium, put in `ferium upgrade` to download your mods into the mods folder.
+You also use this command to update your mods too.
+So do it every so often.
+It only takes a few seconds, by opening the terminal and typing this in, compared to manually looking on the mod pages themselves.